How accurate are Zillow home price/value estimates in San Diego?

 This is why the numbers can vary so much for the same house from one site to the next.

-A Better Approach to Selling your SD Home
+A Better Approach to Selling your San Diego Home

 Instead, take all those numbers you just wrote down and arrange them from lowest to highest.
 This is at least the start of a true home value estimate for that house.